-For the purposes of this agreement, PUBLIC RESOURCES CODE SECTION 41904 defines a nonprofit charitable reuse organization as follows: "Nonprofit charitable reuser" means a charitable organization, as defined in Section 501(c)(3) of the federal Internal Revenue Code, or a distinct operating unit or division of the charitable organization, that reuses and recycles donated goods or materials and receives more than 50 percent of its revenues from the handling and sale of those donated goods or materials.
+For the purposes of this Agreement, "Nonprofit Charitable Reuser Organization" is defined in accordance with Public Resources Code Section 41904 as follows: a charitable organization, as defined in Section 501(c)(3) of the federal Internal Revenue Code, or a distinct operating unit or division of the charitable organization, that reuses and recycles donated goods or materials and receives more than 50 percent of its revenues from the handling and sale of those donated goods or materials.

-5. SAN JOSE FACILITY USE SURCHARGE
+5. SAN JOSÉ FACILITY USE SURCHARGE

-The San Jose Facility Use Surcharge is estimated to be \$6.83 per car for Fiscal Years 2019, 2020 and 2021.
-The total San Jose Facility Use Surcharge for CITY will be based on CITY's participation at the County Household Hazardous Waste Collection Facility located at 1608 Las Plumas Avenue, San Jose.
-Estimated San Jose Facility Use Surcharges are projected in Attachment A, attached hereto and incorporated herein.
+The total San José Facility Use Surcharge for CITY will be based on CITY residents' proportional participation at the County Household Hazardous Waste Collection Facility located at 1608 Las Plumas Avenue, San José.
+Estimated San José Facility Use Surcharges are projected in Attachment A, attached hereto and incorporated herein.
+The San José Facility Use Surcharge will vary depending on facility usage but will not exceed \$8.29 per car for Fiscal Years 2022, 2023, and 2024.